epomatti/aws-apprunner-waf/README.md

 Following this [guideline][1], WAF is configured with `AWS Managed Rules Core` rule set to limit requests in the `/post` endpoint to 8,192 bytes.
 Requests with more than that will be blocked.

-An exception is added to the `/put` route, which will allow.
+An exception is added to the `/put` route, which will allow requests to go through.

 It is important to notice the limits of inspection as well: